Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition 2022
 * The project participated in `Google Challenge Solution Global Contest 2023`
-* The project was submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt and waiting for the result in next June!
+* The project was submitted to `International Conference on Artificial Intelligence Science and Applications in Industry and Society (CAISAIS) IEEE`

-`Note that we have developed some challenges after OpenCV contest.
-To illustrate, we added the tail feature and collected more data to increase the accuracy.
-Additionally, we built a flutter application and now we are collecting cat sound data to enhance the behavior detection result.`